cybette/klptest/index.md

 - [Development Information]({{ site.docs_url }}en/latest/development.html)
   - Find out how to start developing for and contributing to Koku
 - [Installation]({{ site.docs_url }}en/latest/install.html)
-  - This section details the various components that needs to be deployed to run Koku
+  - This section details the various components that need to be deployed to run Koku

 ## Architecture